 - Let’s imagine your office needs copy paper.
 You place an order in CU Marketplace and the paper is delivered in June.
 However, the invoice doesn’t arrive until July.
 This expense was incurred in June when the order was received, but it was posted in July when the invoice was entered.
 In the middle of these two events, on June 30, is fiscal year-end.

-- Journal entries are recorded into FIN 9.2 to account for this purchase.
+- Journal entries are recorded in the Finance System (FIN) to account for this purchase.

 The first journal entry records when the invoice is received in July.
 It is a debit to the Expense account and a credit to the Accounts Payable account in the amount of the invoice.